8ta4/blog/drafts/In Search of the Perfect Programming Language.md

 Programming languages are all about asking big questions.
 PureScript asks, “What is purity?”
 ClojureScript asks, “What is simplicity?”
 And JavaScript asks, “Wat?”

-Here's what I'm looking for in my perfect programming language.
-Is it in development, by some genius or madman?
+Here's what I'm looking for in my dream programming language.
+Is there some genius or madman out there cooking this up?

 **Language**